fernandoocampo/filtering-matches/README.md

 * I assume that incontact filter means all those users that are contacts of the inquirer user.
     * Then for this filter I will match all objects which contacts_exchanged is greater than 1.

-* I assume that the user json structure required a little modification to increase the performance on distance searching.
-    * The IT team decided to add an array for localization on city attribute and it will has the form: loc: [lon,lat] .
+* To be able to use mongodb geospatial queries, I have modified the provided matches.json adding an array for localization on city attribute and it has the form loc: [lon,lat].

 * I assume that for distance filter if user doesn't give all the data required for localization, the service ignores this filter.